top of page

 Virginia Rep’s purchase of the Scottish Rite Temple came about as the result of a year and a half of due diligence (all of 2021 through spring 2022) conducted by the Board, facilities committee, finance committee, and staff, engaging multiple consultants, architects, contractors, and subject matter experts, including the previous owners.
 The finance committee and accounting department ran a series of financial scenarios and models.
 An external fundraising consulting firm conducted a feasibility study to determine an appropriate level of community support.
 All results pointed to viability and profitability with the opportunity to exponentially increase educational and children’s programming, and the board voted to move forward with the purchase.
 (For reference, the Willow Lawn theatre held 200 seats; the Scottish Rite Temple holds 650 seats.)

 The needs of the building were known, documented, and triaged, and accordingly, a capital campaign was to take place in three phases.
 Phase I was completed in 15 months to raise $5.2 million from the philanthropic community (including $1 million from the Board and $1 million from the Bogese family) to pay off the loan on the building by Dec.
-2023, begin initial improvements, including remediating environmental concerns, and create a reserve fund for the aging HVAC.
+2023, begin initial improvements, including remediating environmental concerns, and create a $1 million reserve fund for the aging HVAC.
 No government funds were issued to support Phase I. Phases II and III were to raise funds for additional improvements (lights, sound, fly system, other structural enhancements) and an endowment to establish the long-term sustainability of the facility.
+These phases were to take place over a period of approximately 10-15 years.

 The building is the original home of the Children’s Theatre of Richmond.
 It was the stage where Bruce Miller and Phil Whiteway mounted their first children’s theatre production together before they launched Theatre IV.
 Countless dance recitals, concerts, and other performances have been held on its stage over the decades.
 The building has a long history of being a significant contributor to the performing arts and Greater Richmond’s cultural landscape.